DivineBee/CreationalPatterns/README.md

 * [Output Examples](#output-examples)

 ## Explanation
 For this lab I used the PC building domain area.
-Where will be a factory named PCFactory which will be build from
+Where will be a factory named PCFactory
-different hardware components: cpu, gpu, ram, motherboard.
+which will be build from different hardware components: cpu, gpu, ram, motherboard.

-For this lab I mapped out different pc components and their variants,
+For this lab I mapped out different pc components and their variants, like motherboards which
-like motherboards which can be either for intel or amd cpu, depending on
+can be either for intel or amd cpu, depending on the socket, gpus can be from different
-the socket, gpus can be from different manufacturer, cpus and rams.
+manufacturer, cpus and rams.

 For the abstract factory I used - motherboards, cpu and gpu.
-They all have
+They all have an interface for
-an interface for their specific component, then I created concrete product classes
+their specific component, then I created concrete product classes which differ and implement
-which differ and implement same methods as the interface(here it comes the factory method)
+same methods as the interface(here it comes the factory method).
 Then I declared the abstract factory interface called PCFactory with a set of creation
 methods for all abstract products.
 Then implemented a set of concrete factory clases, one
 for each product variant - PCGamingFactory and PCOfficeFactory.
 Then in the PC class I coded